Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: The construction

-In order to show the existence of $\mathcal{G}$ from Theorem \ref{theorem-answer-to-collins}, first, we will construct a special countable group $\dot{G}$ with decidable word problem, then $\mathcal{G}$ will be defined as a group in which $\dot G$ embeds in a certain way.
+In order to show the existence of $\mathcal{G}$ from Theorem \ref{theorem-answer-to-collins}, first, we will construct a countable but not finitely generated group $\dot{G}$ with decidable word problem.
+Then $\mathcal{G}$ will be defined as a group in which $\dot G$ embeds in a certain way.\\